brianferry/simple-portfolio-neat/src/posts/converting-html5-theme-into-wordpress-template.md

 With these I will be able to take the Future Imperfect theme and make it into a scalable and customizable template for this website.

-SERVER ENVIRONMENT
+<h3>SERVER ENVIRONMENT</h3>

-I’m running a $5 digital ocean droplet which can be found at https://marketplace.digitalocean.com/apps/openlitespeed-wordpress
+I’m running a $5 digital ocean droplet which can be found at <a target="_blank" href="https://marketplace.digitalocean.com/apps/openlitespeed-wordpress">https://marketplace.digitalocean.com/apps/openlitespeed-wordpress</a>

-THEME OUTLINE
+<h3>THEME OUTLINE</h3>

 Future Imperfect Outline